-This policy covers only damages or losses caused by the same perils named in the policy.
-That’s why it’s also known as Named Perils Policy.
-Theft is usually not covered by FPA but usually includes burning, sinking, train derailment, truck overturning, stranding, and collision.
+This policy covers only damages or losses caused by the specific perils named in the contract.
+That’s why the shipping industry also refers to it as a Named Perils Policy.
+FPA policy usually doesn’t cover theft.
+It does usually include:

-This insurance only covers some parts of your shipment loss, and it the essential requirement for sea freight.
-All owners of cargo onboard a ship must contribute to losses if some cargo gets lost or damaged.
+General Average: Only covers some parts of your shipment loss; it’s an essential requirement for sea freight.
+All owners of cargo onboard a ship contribute for lost or damaged cargo.
 This means you also pay for the coverage of other shippers.

-This insurance covers your shipment from being unloaded from a vessel all way to the customer’s warehouse.
+Warehouse to Warehouse: This insurance covers your shipment from the moment it’s unloaded from the vessel to the customer’s warehouse.

 During the Shipping Process

-When your freight gets delivered, you should inspect it with your driver and note any visible losses or damages.
-Unpack and check your shipment as soon as possible and contact your freight carrier and insurance company if you can detect hidden damages and losses.
+When your driver delivers your freight, inspect it.
+Note any visible losses or damages.
+Unpack and check your shipment as soon as possible and contact your freight carrier and insurance company if you can identify hidden damages and losses.

 - The inventory number as stated in the inventory list by your insurance provider

-- The item’s room, where it was packed before the shipping
+- The item’s room, where the carrier packed the cargo before the shipping

 - Item description including all the details you remember, including the age of the item and the date of purchase